bon-qi/nerf/README.md

 This will make a `log` directory for check points, visualizations, etc.
 See [makefile](./makefile) for other commands, and see [arg_parser.py](./arg_parser.py) for more options on trainning.

+## Download pretrained
+You can download pretrained model from our [release](https://github.com/bon-qi/nerf/releases/tag/1.0) page, and place then in [./pretrained](./pretrained/) fold.

 ## Extra your mesh
 To extra a mesh yourself, you just need to type
 ```